-Bats with white-nose syndrome may have a white fungus on their noses and often on other hairless parts of their bodies like the wings.
-We do not know if the fungus is causing the deaths or is symptomatic of whatever is causing the deaths.
+White-Nose Syndrome is caused by a fungus that thrives in the cold environments where bats hibernate.
+Hibernating bats with white-nose syndrome often display this white fungus on their noses and on other hairless parts of their bodies including their wings.
 The fungus isn't always visible to the naked eye -- and usually is not seen on bats found flying or dead outside of their hibernacula or at their summer roosts.

 Procedures for microscopic tissue study to identify WNS are detailed in Histopathologic criteria to confirm white-nose syndrome in bats (PDF 3.15MB) by Carol Uphoff Meteyer, Elizabeth L. Buckles, David S. Blehert, Alan C. Hicks, D. Earl Green, Valerie Shearn-Bochsler, Nancy J. Thomas, Andrea Gargas and Melissa J. Behr, published in Journal of Veterinary Diagnostic Investigation, 21:411-414 (July 1, 2009).

 Human health implications are not known; there is no information indicating that people or other animals have been affected after exposure to the white fungus.

 Photo: Electron Microscopy Image of Pd, K. Keel SCWDS